Sprouted grain bread is made from whole grains that have begun to sprout, or germinate.

 In addition to increasing nutrients, sprouting also decreases antinutrients.

-Though cooking increases the digestibility of most grains and legumes, it does not eliminate all antinutrients.
+Cooking increases the digestibility of most grains and legumes, but it does not eliminate all antinutrients.

-In one study, sprouting wheat increased the absorption of iron by over 200% (
+In one older study, sprouting wheat increased the absorption of iron by over 200% (

 Sprouted grains are higher in several nutrients, including protein, fiber, vitamin C, folate, and beta-carotene.
 In addition, sprouting decreases antinutrients, making the nutrients in the grains more readily available to your body.

 Studies have shown that sprouting whole grains is linked to better digestibility (

-The sprouting process breaks down starch in the grains, making them easier to digest, as they’re already partially pre-digested.
+The sprouting process breaks down starch in the grains, making them easier to digest.
+This is because when broken down, they are already partially pre-digested.

 However, these enzymes may become deactivated during a high-heat baking process.
-Therefore, some sprouted breads are cooked at lower temperatures to preserve these enzymes.
+That’s why some sprouted breads are cooked at lower temperatures to preserve these enzymes.

 Another substance that affects digestibility is a compound called lectin.
 Lectins are part of a plant’s defense mechanism.

 As a seed sprouts, the plant metabolizes lectins.
-Therefore, sprouted grains may be lower in lectins compared to their unsprouted counterparts (
+So, sprouted grains may be lower in lectins than their unsprouted counterparts (

-Sprouted grain bread may be easier to digest, as sprouted grains are higher in enzymes and lower in lectins, compared to unsprouted grains.
+Sprouted grain bread may be easier to digest, as sprouted grains are higher in enzymes and lower in lectins, compared with unsprouted grains.

 Gluten is the sticky protein found in wheat, barley, rye, and spelt that is responsible for the chewy texture of bread.

-It has recently received a lot of attention due to its potentially negative health effects.
+It has received a lot of attention due to its potentially negative health effects for those who cannot digest it.

 However, sprouting does not entirely eliminate gluten.
 If you have celiac disease or a true gluten allergy, you should avoid sprouted grains that contain gluten.

-In this case, sprouted gluten-free grains, such as rice, corn and quinoa, are better choices for you.
+In this case, sprouted gluten-free grains, such as rice, corn, and quinoa, may be better choices for you.

 Sprouted grain bread contains less gluten than breads made from unsprouted grains.
 While this may improve tolerability, people with celiac disease or an allergy to wheat should still avoid sprouted, gluten-containing grains.